Skip to main content

 What is LSS?

-The project Logistics Support System main objective is to improve the management of humanitarian aid, by strengthening the national capacity to manage effectively the humanitarian supplies, bringing them to the affected people in an adequate and convenient way.
-For the creation of the LSS, three global meetings took place which were sponsored by WFP, OCHA, WHO and PAHO.
-At these meetings, more than 50 experts from the UN and NGOs defined the parameters of the tool.
+The main objective of the Logistics Support System project is to improve the management of humanitarian aid, strengthening national capacity to effectively manage humanitarian supplies, getting them to affected people appropriately and conveniently.
+For the creation of the LSS, three global meetings sponsored by WFP, OCHA, WHO, and PAHO were held.
+In these meetings, more than 50 UN and NGO experts defined the parameters of the tool.

-What is needed to install LSS Window Version?
+What is needed to install the LSS application for Windows?

-How is LSS organized and who operates it in a disaster
+How is LSS organized and who operates it in case of disaster?

-The first step is to train local human resources in-country about the organization and management of emergency supplies and the use of the LSS software to classify, sort out and assign priority levels.
-When a disaster strikes, these people will be able to install and operate the system at the different sites of supplies management.
-In cases of major disasters or in places where LSS is not established, an international team can provide help with the intention to train locals to take over the system management in a self-sufficient was in minimal time.
+The first step is to train local human resources in the country on the organization and management of emergency supplies and the use of the LSS software to classify, sort, and assign priority levels.
+When a disaster occurs, these people will be able to install and operate the system in different supply management sites.
+In cases of major disasters or in places where LSS is not established, an international team can provide assistance with the intention of training the local population to assume self-sufficient management of the system in the shortest possible time.

-Entry is a record of supplies or items sent from one sender to one recipient, arriving at the same time and via the same mode of transport.
-The items may have been received on consignment to another location, or to this location, as a result of a purchase, or as a result of a donation from an external source.
-An entry may also have been transferred from another warehouse location.
+An inbound is a record of supplies or items sent from a sender to a receiver, arriving at the same time and by the same mode of transport.
+Items may have been received on consignment at another location, or at this location, as a result of a purchase, or as a result of a donation from an external source.
+An inbound may also have been transferred from another warehouse location.

-Deliveries are shipments of items from stock and/or consignments to a specified location.
+Outbounds are shipments of items from stock and/or consignments to a specific location.

 Pipeline

-Pipeline is a list of items from the database that are pledged, promised, expected, or available to the warehouse or LSS location.
+Pipeline is a list of items from the database that are committed, pledged, expected, or available for the warehouse or LSS location.

 Request

-A site can enter requests it receives from others for items that are needed.
-This information can then be used for planning and allocating the distribution of goods to those areas most in need.
+A site can record requests it receives from others for needed items.
+This information can then be used to plan and allocate the distribution of goods to the most needy areas.

 Stock Basket

-The stock basket allows you to group items together for reporting purposes.
-You can select to report on a specific group of items without having to individually select the items each time the report is run.
+The stock basket allows grouping items for reporting purposes.
+You can select a specific group of items for a report without having to individually select items each time the report is run.

-The systems can export or import information between LSS sites, as well as incorporate information on stock or pipeline from external systems, likes CTS- Commodity tracking systems used by the UN agencies and mayor Ngo’s.
+Systems can export or import information between LSS sites, as well as incorporate information on stocks or projects from external systems, such as Commodity Tracking Systems (CTS) used by UN agencies and major NGOs.

 Who can be trained?

-Those who can be trained include staff from national government entities responsible for emergency coordination, as well as those from public, private, non-governmental and other organizations involved in or related to emergency relief.
-In addition are members of the international community, such as international NGOs, UN agencies and bilateral agencies.
+Those who can be trained include personnel from national governmental entities responsible for emergency coordination, as well as public, private, non-governmental, and other organizations involved in or related to emergency relief.
+In addition, there are members of the international community, such as international NGOs, UN agencies, and bilateral agencies.

-The promotion and coordination of LSS is achieved through country entities involved with emergencies and disasters, such as ministries of health, emergency committees, Red Cross affiliates, etc. Any institution interested in receiving training should contact the office in charge of disaster management in the national Ministry of Health or through the local PAHO/WHO office.
-The LSS system was designed with special regard to the participation of Non-governmental Organizations (NGOs).
+The promotion and coordination of LSS is carried out through national entities involved in emergencies and disasters, such as ministries of health, emergency committees, Red Cross branches, etc. Any institution interested in receiving training should contact the office responsible for disaster management in the national Ministry of Health or through the local PAHO/WHO office.
+The LSS system has been designed with special attention to the participation of Non-Governmental Organizations (NGOs).

-To whom belongs the information compiled by LSS?
+Who owns the information compiled by the LSS?

 LSS facilitates data collection for easier decision-making.
-All the data entered and processed by the system are property of the affected country under the auspices of the authorities responsible for emergency management.
+All data entered and processed by the system is the property of the affected country, under the auspices of the authorities responsible for emergency management.

 • 2008 Volcanic Eruption - Ecuador